Complete guide for employee benefits:

-Examples of employee benefits
+Types of employee benefits in the UK

 With so many different types of benefits out there, we’ve tried our best to condense them into the following list of examples:

-General benefits
+General benefits in the UK

-1. Flexible & remote working
+1. Flexible and remote working

-Flexa defines flexible working as: A job where you can work from home up to four days per week, or one where you can arrange your working hours around your lifestyle.
+Flexa defines flexible working as a "job where you can work from home up to four days per week, or one where you can arrange your working hours around your lifestyle."

 2. Paid leave

-4. Wellness programs
+3. Wellness programs

 Prioritise your team’s wellbeing and keep them happy with subsidised gym memberships and fitness classes.

-5. Mental health support
+4. Mental health support

-6. Childcare and family
+5. Childcare and family

-7. Learning & development
+6. Learning and development

 Salary sacrifice schemes are government funded and exempt from tax.
 These are paid for by the employee from their gross salary (before tax).

-9. Equity
+8. Equity

 Offering share equity in your business can improve your team’s motivation, loyalty and gives them a sense of ownership.

-10. Company events/socials
+9. Company events/socials

 Pension can be an employee benefit when employers contribute more than the standard rate to an employee’s pension.